 FRANK, 109 East Franklin Street, Chapel Hill.
-May 9 - June 3 - "Featured Artists," with works by Keith Allen & Alan Dehmer, and "Special Guests," featuring works by Kenia Brea, Bryant lolsenbeck, Chieko Murasugi & Jason Smith.
-A reception will be held on May 12, from 6-9pm.
+Through June 3 - "Featured Artists," with works by Keith Allen & Alan Dehmer, and "Special Guests," featuring works by Kenia Brea, Bryant Holsenbeck, Chieko Murasugi & Jason Smith.
 May brings to the spotlight furniture maker Keith Allen, and alternative process photographer Alan Dehmer.
 These two artists highlight the excellence of the FRANK members and bring together two artists whose work is visually complementary, and highlight the use of materials and process to bring their work to life.
 The 2017 Guest Invitational includes painters Kenia Brea, Chieko Murasugi, mixed media installation artist Bryant Holsenbeck, and sculptor Jason Smith, each chosen based on the quality of their work, while also considering at how they align with FRANK Gallery's values and community initiatives.
 Each brings a very unique, contemporary voice to their work and to FRANK.
+June 6 - July 8 - Featuring an exhibit of works by Catherine Gregory, Marguerite Jay Gignoux (mixed media artists), and Linda Prager (ceramics).
+Artist Talk will be held on June 8, from 6-8pm.
+A reception will be held on June 9, from 6-9pm.
+Their work comes together across mediums through shared textures, colors, and forms that often arise from experimentation and are inspired by the world around them.
+We are exceptionally pleased to be welcoming Catherine Gregory to FRANK, from Burgundy, France for two very special back-to-back evenings in June.
 Ongoing - Featuring work from over 70 artists, Frank offers more than you'd expect from an art gallery.
 Frank is a collective, founded by the area's finest artists working together to open the door for creative innovation in the arts.
 Hours: Summer, Wed.-Thur., noon-5pm; Fri., Noon-8pm; Sat., 10am-5pm and Sun.
 1-5pm.
 Contact: 919/636-4135 or at (www.frankisart.com).